egberts/easy-admin/README.md

 securely writes the configuration files, perfectly so, and starts your services...

-Just the way you want them.
+Only the way you dictate them.

 * No more accidental security vulnerabilities,
 * No network holes,
 * No hacked box,
 * No more guessing nor remembering settings of many unintelligible keywords.
-* often better than (or at a minimum equal to) CISecurity
+* often better than (or at a least equal to) CISecurity

-Just read and answer the questions; then be up and running.
+Read and answer the questions; then be up and running.